yaacov/kubectl-mtv/README_inventory.md

         "label": "Changed Block Tracking (CBT) not enabled" },
       {
-        "assessment": "Distributed resource scheduling is not currently supported by OpenShift Virtualization.
+        "assessment": "Distributed resource scheduling is not currently supported by Forklift Virtualization.
 The VM can be migrated but it will not have this feature in the target environment.", "category": "Information",
         "label": "VM running in a DRS-enabled cluster" }